rithik-sandron/zro.earth/_posts/dev/java-part-3.md

 ```

 ArrayList is a RandomAccess collection often known as ==Resizable-array==.
 ArrayList is one of the List implementations built atop an array.
 Unlike arrays, ArrayList can grow and shrink in size dynamically.
-Size is increased automatically based on the capacity of the array. but to encure a minimum size user can define the size beforehand.
+Size is increased automatically based on the capacity of the array. but to ensure a minimum size user can define the size beforehand.

 ```
 List<String> heroes = new ArrayList<>();